How to evaluate software for ASD-STE100

 To help your team to choose the best software to solve your problems, refer to the Software Evaluation Guide.

 To use a term checker for a controlled language, your team must add a project's technical terms to the software.
-For example, in ASD-STE100 issue 7, the word base is unapproved as a noun and as a verb.
+For example, in ASD-STE100 issue 8, the word base is unapproved as a noun and as a verb.
 Possibly, documentation uses the term base deck.
 To give a correct evaluation of text, the software must 'know' whether the term is approved or unapproved.
 "To be effective, they [language checkers] also need to contain your in-house technical names and technical verbs.
 If your technical names and technical verbs are not in the checker, you will get constant 'unknown word' messages" (www.asd-ste100.org/software.html).

 To evaluate the TechScribe term checker without adding project terms, do one of these:

-- Change all the project nouns, adjectives and verbs in a document to ASD-STE100 approved nouns, adjectives, or verbs.
+- Change all the project nouns, adjectives and verb in a document to ASD-STE100 approved nouns, adjectives, or verbs.
 The document will lose its meaning, but you will be able to evaluate the results of the term checker.

 "No software supporting STE is authorized, certified or endorsed by ASD" (www.asd-ste100.org/software.html).